hyz-xmaster/VarifocalNet/README.md

 The full paper is available at: [https://arxiv.org/abs/2008.13367](https://arxiv.org/abs/2008.13367).

 ## Introduction
 In this work, we propose to learn IoU-aware classification scores (**IACS**) that simultaneously represent the object presence confidence and localization accuracy, to produce a more accurate rank of detections in dense object detectors.
-In particular, we design a new loss function, named **Varifocal Loss**, for training a dense object detector to predict the IACS, and a new efficient star-shaped bounding box feature representation for estimating the IACS and refining coarse bounding boxes.
+In particular, we design a new loss function, named **Varifocal Loss (VFL)**, for training a dense object detector to predict the IACS, and a new efficient star-shaped bounding box feature representation (the features at nine yellow sampling points) for estimating the IACS and refining coarse bounding boxes.
 Combining these two new components and a bounding box refinement branch, we build a new dense object detector on the FCOS architecture, what we call **VarifocalNet** or **VFNet** for short.
 Extensive experiments on MS COCO benchmark show that our VFNet consistently surpasses the strong baseline by ~2.0 AP with different backbones and our best model with Res2Net-101-DCN reaches a single-model single-scale AP of **51.3** on COCO `test-dev`, achieving the state-of-the-art among various object detectors.

 <div align="center">